shrikarch/angular2-starter/src/app/other/directives/README.md

 ```html
 <span *ngFor="let server of servers; let i = index">{{server}} {{i}} <br></span>
 ```
-Where i will print the index.
+Where I will print the index.
 We can use this to add classes etc to the printed elements.

 ---
 ##### Attribute directives